SimonStorlSchulke/blender-addons/README.md

 # Blender Addons
-Here I will upload small Blender Addons that are too not worthy if their own repository.
+Here I will upload small Blender Addons that are not worthy if their own repository.

 ## Add Lightblocker [(Download)](https://raw.githubusercontent.com/SimonStorlSchulke/blender-addons/master/add_lightblocker.py)
 Creates a Lightblocker Object with an material preset from the Light Context Menu.